IwaoM/Roberto-bot/README.md

 - `/config auto-greet <action>`: Enables, disables or shows the current value for the *auto-greet* configuration option.
 - `/config permission-dm <action>`: Enables, disables or shows the current value for the *permission-dm* configuration option.
 - `/config roles-show`: Shows the current Roberto admin role name and ID.
-- `/config roles-repair`: Regenerates the Roberto admin role and deletes unused roles with the same name.
+- `/config roles-repair`: Regenerates the Roberto admin role and deletes unused roles with the same name (a role is considered unused if it has no members).

 ### /changelog